 Nonprofits can add a bit of personality to both Qgiv and PayPal forms… but in very different ways!

 On PayPal, nonprofits can upload their logo.
 It will appear on the page, but their ability to customize their page stops there.

 Qgiv has a couple options for branded donation pages.
-We can build you a custom donation page that looks exactly like your website.
+You can build a custom donation page that looks exactly like your website.
 You can also copy and paste a donation form widget into a donation page you already have.
 That only takes a few minutes!

-Nonprofits can customize other aspects of their Qgiv forms, too.
-Tons of elements, including updating wording for many fields, enabling dedications, and adding additional questions to their forms are simple to update.
+Nonprofits can customize other aspects of their Qgiv forms too.
+Tons of elements—including updating wording for many fields, enabling dedications, and adding additional questions to forms—are simple to update.

 Qgiv vs. PayPal: Receiving Funds